connorbowlan/GenericApiAbstractionLayer/README.md

 1. Create an instance of the `HttpClient` class to make API requests.
 2. Instantiate the `GenericCrudProvider<TObj, TKey>` class, providing an `ILogger` instance and the `HttpClient` instance.
 3. Use the methods provided by the `GenericCrudProvider<TObj, TKey>` class to perform CRUD operations on your objects.

+## API Reference

+### `GenericCrudProvider<TObj, TKey>`

+The `GenericCrudProvider<TObj, TKey>` class provides the following methods:

+- `Task<IEnumerable<TObj>?> GetAsync(bool includeRelationships = false)`: Gets a collection of objects asynchronously.
+Returns a collection of objects if successful; otherwise, `null`.
+You can specify the `includeRelationships` parameter to determine whether to include relationships in the result.
+- `Task<TObj?> GetAsync(TKey id, bool includeRelationships = false)`: Gets an object by its ID asynchronously.
+Returns the object if found; otherwise, `null`.
+You can specify the `includeRelationships` parameter to determine whether to include relationships in the result.
+- `Task<TObj?> PostAsync(TObj obj)`: Creates a new object asynchronously.
+Returns the created object if successful; otherwise, `null`.
+- `Task<TObj?> PutAsync(TKey id, TObj obj)`: Updates an object asynchronously.
+Returns the updated object if successful; otherwise, `null`.
+- `Task<TObj?> DeleteAsync(TKey id)`: Deletes an object asynchronously.
+Returns the deleted object if successful; otherwise, `null`.

 Here's an example of how to use the Generic API Abstraction Layer: